Creating & Performing a Production Run

 Recipe

-The recipe shows you all the items required for the stage.
+The Recipe section shows you all the items required for the stage, allowing you to gather the ingredients to perform the first stage.

-In this example, at the "Dough" stage, these are the ingredients required to prepare the cookie dough.
+In this example, at the "Dough" stage, these are the ingredients/components required to prepare the cookie dough.

 Once this stage is finalised, all items required for the next stage will be displayed.